TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 ### Installation
 - Install the above required programs separately
-- Place all the .bat files and cue2ffmeta.rb and mergechapters_ab.py in the bin folder of ffmpeg (as well as findstr if needed), this is your working directory
+- Place all the .bat files and cue2ffmeta.rb and mergechapters_ab.py in the bin folder of ffmpeg (this is your working directory)
 - Ensure cuesheet.rb in your rubycue installation was replaced with the copy provided
 - Go to the desired scenario below and follow its steps